GiladShoham/apollo-passport-local-strategy/README.md

 Copyright (c) 2017 by Gilad Shoham, released under the MIT license.

 ## New Features in this fork (Highlights)
-* Add account verification token
+* Add account verification token during create user
+* Add apVerifyAccount mutation to verify the account
 * Add option to define input apUserInput (outside) for creating new users with your desired fields

 ## New Features in this fork (Usage)